 There are several different areas within "News & Views":

-Take a look at the different projects in Africa, The Americas, Australasia, Europe and Asia, and the British Isles.
+1. Worldwide Projects Helping Children - ranging from Crisis Appeals to projects in Africa, The Americas, Australasia, Europe and Asia, and the British Isles.

 the many additions to the different areas of the site since the first pages were built in 1998; the many sequential News pages have been left on line as a brief record of the developments that have occurred during the building of the different areas here.

-Also in the News area you can access the full archive of Newsletters back as far as 1999 and browse through Kathryn Watts's writings on her experiences of
+Also in the News area you can access the full archive of Newsletters back as far as 1999 and browse through Kathryn Watts' writings on her experiences of travelling and the lifestyles of children in other countries.

-story linked with Roswell, written here in England, to "How to Prevent Cot Death, written by a forensic scientist in New Zealand.
+story linked with Roswell, written here in England, to "How to Prevent Cot Death, written (long ago now) by a forensic scientist in New Zealand.
 Poems range from well-known classics like William Wordsworth's "Daffodils" to an unusual one about the interaction between teachers and parents, and the new area for Aesop's Fables includes over 200 of these timeless moral tales.

 5. FOCUS includes a wealth of information about playgrounds and playing fields; an educational project across Israel, Palestine and Jordan